Newark, New York, United States of America: What to pack, what to wear, and when to go [2023]

 • Travel adapter

-A plug adapter that supports outlet types A and B. Take care to pick the correct kind.
-Many adapters on sale are just plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A and B. Be sure to pick the correct type.
+The vast majority of adapters available are just plugs and require your electronics to change the voltage themselves.
+If your devices can't do that they could burn up.
+This one should work in most countries.

 What to do in Newark, New York, United States of America